victorfreitas/wpupper-share-buttons/readme.txt

 * Share buttons
 * Settings panel
-* Set for your sharing icons
+* Set for your share icons

 == Changelog ==